 Chinook people all speak English today.
 In the past, they spoke their native Chinook language, which was a complicated

 language with many sounds that don't exist in English.
 This language is no longer natively spoken in the Chinook community.

-language anymore.
-But some elders still speak a second language, called the Chinook Jargon.
+But some people, especially elders, still speak a second language called Tsinuk Wawa, or the Chinook Jargon.

-Tsinuk Wawa is a trade language of the Northwest Coast that combined words and sounds from Chinook, Nootka, English, and other languages.
+Tsinuk Wawa is a trade language of the Northwest Coast that combined words and sounds from Chinook, Nootka, English,

 If you'd like to know an easy Chinook Jargon word, "klahowya" (pronounced klah-how-yuh) is a friendly greeting.

 What was Chinook culture like in the past?
 What is it like now?

 Here's a link to the homepage of the Chinook Nation.

 There you can find information about the Chinook tribe in the past and today.